stringkm/beautiful-jekyll/research.md

 For more information about RR Lyrae stars, the American Association of Variable Star Observers (AAVSO) has an excellent [summary article](https://www.aavso.org/vsots_rrlyr).

-My paper and data products are coming soon!
+Thiw work has been submitted.
+The paper and data products will be available soon.

 [//]: # Due to their changing surface temperatures, the light from RR Lyrae stars changes color over the course of these pulsations.
 Because of this, t